pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       PDF only: Return a list of images referenced by the page.
 Same as :meth:`Document.getPageImageList`.

+   .. method:: getImageBbox(item)

+      .. versionadded 1.16.0 PDF only: Return the boundary box of an inserted image.

+      :arg list,str item: an item of the list :meth:`Page.getImageList`, or just the reference name of the image (item index 7 in that list).

+      :rtype: :ref:`Rect`
+      :returns: the boundary box of the image.
+This value will be the same as the respective ``"bbox"`` value in dictionary :meth:`Page.getText` and therefore is a way to access the information without using this rather expensive method.

+      .. warning:: The method internally cleans the page's ``/Contents`` object(s) using :meth:`Page._cleanContents()`.
+Please consult its description for implications.

    .. index::
       pair: matrix; Page.getSVGimage args